Patient ProtectPatient Protect

 Q: What's the difference between HIPAA compliance and HIPAA certification?

-A: HIPAA compliance means your practice follows HIPAA rules and can demonstrate this through documentation, training, and security measures.
+HIPAA compliance means your practice follows HIPAA rules and can demonstrate this through documentation, training, and security measures.

-HIPAA certification is a marketing term—there's no official "HIPAA certification" from the government.
+HIPAA certification is a marketing term — there's no official "HIPAA certification" from the government.
 Some companies (like Compliancy Group) offer their own certification or seal, which essentially means you completed their program.

 Being "compliant" is what matters legally.
 The "certification" is just a credential for marketing purposes.